sonofhypnos/thoughts/posts/reflecting-on-finding-your-people.md

 reflections on college there is this theme: "Try to not settle for the local optimum of always hanging out with the people you happen to stumble into, but to actively optimize for meeting awesome people."
-While reading these I felt like \"Yes this feels like something important, but how do you actually optimize for this in practice?\".
+While reading these I felt like "Yes this feels like something important, but how do you actually optimize for this in practice?".
 As always with these things I feel like the best way would probably asking other people for help, but this is so scarry so I might as well worry about it The things written below are just me brainstorming on the